What Competency-based learning is...

 Knowledge-society.png

-What we do is the result of observation, action, and reflection.
+What we do is the result of observation, action and reflection.
 In contrast to a linear understanding of learning, this dynamic could be described as circular development.
-It involves referring to previous experiences as well as anticipating outcomes, and is fluid.
+It involves social learning, drawing on previous experience and anticipating outcomes, and is fluid.

 Empowerment1.png